Understanding Multi-Car Insurance Discounts

-If you have multiple vehicles in your household, you’re in luck: you automatically are set to receive a great car insurance discount.
-A multi-car discount won’t make it worth it for you to buy two vehicles just for the heck of it, but it will certainly make insuring multiple vehicles a little easier on your wallet.
+If you have multiple passenger vehicles in your household insured by the same insurance provider, you’re in luck.
+You will automatically receive this great multi-car insurance discount.
+Some families may have insurance provided by different companies.
+If this is the case, you should contact both companies to see if combining your cars under one policy makes financial sense.
+The multi-car discount won’t make it worth running out to buy two vehicles just for the heck of it, but it will certainly make the regular premiums a little easier on your wallet.

-- The multi-car discount is actually available on policies other than your car insurance.
-Motorcycle policies commonly have a multi-car discount.
-The same rules apply for a motorcycle multi-car discount as it does on a car insurance policy.
-Boats and RVs are also eligible; however, less common because people often only own one boat or one RV.
+The multi-car discount is actually available on policies other than your car insurance.
+Motorcycle policies commonly have a discount for policyholders with several motorcycles.
+The same rules apply.
+It is less common, but boats and RVs are also eligible to grab this premium reduction.
+However, this is less common because people often only own one boat or one recreational vehicle.

-Remember the multi-car discount is nice to have, but it's unlikely for two cars to be cheaper than one on an insurance policy.
-However, I have seen people very disappointed when they remove a vehicle from their car insurance policy and their price is only reduced only by $10 to $20 a month.
-The cause of this is often the multi-car discount being removed from the single remaining vehicle, essentially raising the rate on the remaining car.
+Remember, the multi-car discount is nice to have, but it's unlikely that two cars will be cheaper than one on an insurance policy.
+Though people are sometimes very disappointed when they remove a vehicle from their car insurance policy and their premium is only reduced by $10 to $20 a month.
+This is because when the multi-car discount is removed, the rate for the single remaining vehicle will be higher.
 Little quirks like this can be frustrating when you do not really understand how the policy works.

 Make sure you ask your insurance agent if you ever have questions about your policy coverage or premium.

 It is a good idea to keep all your vehicles under one insurance carrier.
-Both the multi-car and multi-policy discount make it very difficult to financially benefit from separating your policies.
-Make sure you know how to get the multi-car discount when purchasing car insurance.
+Both the multi-car and multi-policy discount make it very difficult to financially benefit from separating your policies with different insurance providers.